protontypes/open-sustainable-technology/README.md

 - [AquaSat](https://github.com/GlobalHydrologyLab/AquaSat) - A data set to enable remote sensing of water quality for inland waters.
 - [CDE](https://github.com/ropensci/cde) - Facilitates searching and download of the Water Framework Directive reporting data for all waterbodies from the EA website.
 - [pyGSFLOW](https://github.com/pygsflow/pygsflow) - A set of Python modules to run the GSFLOW integrated hydrologic model program.
+- [bcgroundwater](https://github.com/bcgov/bcgroundwater) - An R package to facilitate analysis and visualization of groundwater data from the British Columbia groundwater observation well network.

 ### Soil and Land